aswinks123/Quotes-maker-microservice/README.md

 # 📄 Project Description

-Quotes maker is a containerized microservice application designed to help users store and view motivational quotes.
+Quotes Maker is a lightweight, cloud-ready application that lets users add and view motivational quotes.
+It’s designed with a microservices architecture, containerized for deployment on Kubernetes, and integrates a modern CI/CD workflow.

-The project is built to practice real-world Kubernetes, Helm, microservices, and CI/CD branching strategies.

-The system consists of a frontend, a backend API, and a database, all deployed as separate containers managed entirely on Kubernetes using Helm charts.

-This project is intentionally simple but architected like a real cloud-native system, making it perfect for hands-on learning.
+The project is built with Python PyWebIO for the frontend and Python Flask for the backend API, with PostgreSQL as the persistent database.
+The frontend communicates with the backend over HTTP, and the backend manages all quote storage and retrieval.

 ## Application Components: Version-1